ange918/ModelsAcademyManagement/replit.md

 - **DOM Manipulation**: Native JavaScript for interactive features
 - **Scroll Events**: Window scroll listeners for navigation effects
 - **Intersection Observer**: Potential implementation for scroll-triggered animations
+- **Storage APIs**:
+  - sessionStorage for admin authentication state
+  - localStorage for password storage (test environment only - NOT for production)

 The architecture prioritizes performance, visual appeal, and user experience while maintaining simplicity in implementation.
 The design focuses on showcasing visual content effectively while providing intuitive navigation and professional presentation suitable for a high-end modeling agency.